campudus/vertx-session-manager/README.md

 This module allows to store data in a session.
 Sessions can time out after a specified amount of time.
 The stored information of timed out sessions will be deleted.

+The latest version of this module can be found in the [campudus/vertx-session-manager repository](https://github.com/campudus/vertx-session-manager).

 ## Dependencies

 This module requires no special dependencies.
 It uses SharedData maps provided by Vert.x to save its information.